SyracuseUniversity/OrangeGridExamples/octave/readme.md

 ## The wrapper script

-Note that `octave_demo.sub` does not call `octave_demo.py` directly.
-This is because the job needs to be set up so that it will run inside th Conda environment, which is not enabled by default.
-The submit files therefor calls a wrapper script, which sets up the environment and then runs the octave code.
+Note that `octave_demo.sub` does not call `octave_demo.m` directly.
+This is because the job needs to be set up so that it will run inside the Conda environment which is not enabled by default.
+The submit file therefore calls a wrapper script, which sets up the environment and then runs the octave code.
 For most simple Octave applications you should be able to modify `conda_wrapper.sh` without modifying the submit file.